 Early RCTs as well as meta-analyses suggested that BP-DES were associated with lower rates of late/very late stent thrombosis when compared with either first generation DES or bare metal stents15.
-Conversely, more recent network meta-analyses and observational studies have suggested that the newer generation cobalt chromium (CoCr) and PtCr durable polymer (polyvinylidene uoride) EES are associated with even lower rates of ST when compared with other durable polymer DES, early biodegradable polymer DES, and even bare metal stents 4,16.
-Finally, a large-scale RCT comparison of the CoCr EES versus the NoboriTM (Terumo) BP- DES demonstrated similar long-term outcomes for both stents 17.
-These apparent inconsistencies may be partially explained by differences in BP-DES platform design.
-Both the time course and extent of endothelial stent coverage, as well as the function and maturation of endothelial cells may be influenced by multiple factors, including metal alloy, stent strut thickness, polymer composition, distribution and the time course for polymer bioresorption 3,18.
-These aspects highlight the importance of performing device specific rather than stent class analyses.
+Conversely, more recent network meta-analyses and observational studies have suggested that the newer generation cobalt chromium (CoCr) and PtCr durable polymer (polyvinylidene uoride) EES are associated with even lower rates of ST when compared with other durable polymer DES, early biodegradable polymer DES, and even bare metal stents.4,16 Finally, a large-scale RCT comparison of the CoCr EES versus the NoboriTM (Terumo) BP- DES demonstrated similar long-term outcomes for both stents.17 These apparent inconsistencies may be partially explained by differences in BP-DES platform design.
+Both the time course and extent of endothelial stent coverage, as well as the function and maturation of endothelial cells may be influenced by multiple factors, including metal alloy, stent strut thickness, polymer composition, distribution and the time course for polymer bioresorption.3,18 These aspects highlight the importance of performing device specific rather than stent class analyses.

-There are several limitations of this study.
+There are several limitations related to this study.
 Patient-level meta-analysis allows a more accurate comparison, while our data are limited to a study-level comparison.
 Another limitation is the lack of raw or uniform data.
 Our study demonstrated very low heterogeneity when comparing clinical outcomes among different trials with the use of random-effects pooling.
 As we included only RCTs and utilized all available study data, the likelihood of publication bias appears to be low.
-While a consistent number of patients (n = 4,631) were included in this meta-analysis, it may still be too few to assess true differences in the occurrence of rare adverse events such as ST. The BP-EES technology is still relatively new, and as such, the majority of the randomized trials included in the present study presented outcome data at 12 months from the index procedure.
-Therefore, more data on a longer follow-up are required to assess the long-term safety and efficacy of BP-EES beyond the first year after treatment.
+While a large number of patients (n = 4,631) were included in this meta-analysis, the sample size may still be too small to assess differences in the occurrence of rare adverse events such as ST. The BP-EES technology is still relatively new, and as such, the majority of the randomized trials included in the present study presented outcome data at 12 months from the index procedure.
+Therefore, data on longer follow-up is needed to assess the long-term safety and efficacy of BP-EES beyond the first year after treatment.

 Conclusion

-In conclusion, BP-EES has similar clinical outcomes compared with contemporary (latest generation) DP-DES.
-These data support the safety of the BP-EES in patients with coronary artery disease undergoing PCI.
+In conclusion, BP-EES has similar clinical outcomes compared with the latest generation DP-DES.
+These results support the safety of the BP-EES in patients undergoing PCI.
 Further studies, with long-term results are warranted to evaluate whether a reduction in ST could be observed.

 Acknowledgments